Sage-Bionetworks/synapsePythonClient/docs/tutorials/python/folder.md

 ## Tutorial Purpose
 In this tutorial you will:

-1. Create a new folder
+1. Create 4 new folders
 1. Print stored attributes about your folder
 1. Create 2 sub-folders